 “From Coke’s Flower Power to Kendall Jenner’s Pepsi Ad – How Ads Co-opt Protest,” by Rebecca Nicholson

-Do you think political protest should be criminalized if it makes life uncomfortable for people (blocks a highway, ruins a night out at the theater)?
+When is political protest okay?
+Do you think protests should be criminalized if they make life uncomfortable for people (i.e. when they block highways or ruin a night out at the theater)?

 What would Kanye say?